 Max-Planck-Institut für Biochemie, Martinsried

 Cytomics is the multimolecular cytometric analysis of cell and cell system (cytome, cytomes) heterogeneity in combination with exhaustive bioinformatic knowledge extraction from all analysis results (=system cytometry + bioinformatics).
 This maximum of information about the apparent molecular cell phenotypes may serve as input for mathematical modeling and reverse engineering of molecular pathways (system cytomics)..
-The above definition (Aug 2001) has become widely accepted in the meantime.
+This definition (Aug 2,2001) has become widely accepted.

 Apparent molecular cell phenotypes in the naturally existing cellular heterogeneity of disease affected body cytomes represent an individualized correlate of the disease process as sum of the respective genotypic and exposure influences.
 The cell phenotypes contain information about the present disease status (diagnosis) as well as on its therapy dependent future development (outcome prediction), since diseases are caused by molecular changes in cell systems or organs.
 The analysis of the full heterogeneity of cellular data opens the way for individualised disease course predictions in stratified patient groups (e.g. according to Kaplan-Meier).
 Predictions provide a therapeutic lead time to prevent irreversible tissue damage.
 It may also be possible to retard or prevent disease outbreak like for asthma by early recognition of a sensibilisation phase.
 Immediate sanitation of patients environment may then postpone or prevent disease declaration as a significant advantage for patients.

 Data classifications are presently considered predictive for individual patients at predictive values >95% for each classified disease category of the learning set while they are prognostic at values <95%.
 The effort will be to elevate this level to >99% through the search for more efficiently discriminating molecular data patterns.